CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks: Acknowledgments

-In recent years, the \textit{pre-training and fine-tuning} strategy has been widely studied in natural language processing (NLP)~\cite{devlin2019bert}, computer vision (CV)~\cite{khan2022transformers} and gradually expanded to the graph domain~\cite{hu2019strategies,qiu2020gcc,hu2020gpt,lu2021learning,sun2022gppt}.
+In recent years, the \textit{pre-training and fine-tuning} strategy has been widely studied in natural language processing~\cite{devlin2019bert}, computer vision~\cite{khan2022transformers} and gradually expanded to the graph domain~\cite{hu2019strategies,qiu2020gcc,hu2020gpt,lu2021learning,sun2022gppt}.
 The goal of graph pre-training is to learn the transferable knowledge representation on large-scale graph data, which can be applied to various downstream applications and tasks.
 Coincidentally, such a strategy has the potential to address the aforementioned challenges in applying DGNNs to real-world systems through pre-training on historical dynamic graph data, followed by fine-tuning for specific downstream tasks, rather than retraining from scratch.

 Although feasible, the dynamic nature has brought extra challenges to pre-training DGNNs compared with static graph neural networks: First, \textbf{Generalization Capability}.
 Generalization is fundamental but essential for pre-training strategies~\cite{liu2023graphprompt}, particularly in cases where dynamic information brings various downstream tasks that involve both temporal and structural aspects.
 However, current DGNNs are mostly trained for specific tasks like dynamic link prediction and lack the ability to generalize to various downstream tasks~\cite{xu2020inductive,rossi2020temporal}.
-Second, \textbf{Long-short Term Modeling Capability}.
+Second, \textbf{Long-Short Term Modeling Capability}.
 In dynamic graphs, both long-term stable patterns and short-term fluctuating patterns are important natures and urgent for downstream tasks, especially for rapidly changing industrial dynamic graphs.
-Existing DGNNs have focused on capturing the long-term stable patterns by utilizing memory buffers or temporal smoothing~\cite{rossi2020temporal,tian2021self}.
+Existing DGNNs have focused on modeling consistent changes over time to capture the long-term stable temporal patterns by utilizing memory buffers or temporal smoothing operators~\cite{rossi2020temporal,tian2021self}.
 However, when pre-training on graphs with large time intervals, the short-term fluctuating patterns can easily be overshadowed by long-term stable patterns.
 How to simultaneously capture both long-short term patterns during DGNN pre-training is still under-explored.